 Tenor Saxophone -- Financial Director -- Board Member

-An avid proponent of contemporary chamber and large ensemble music, Ben has commissioned, premiered, and recorded new works by Dan Welcher, Donald Grantham, Cater Pann, John Makey, Kevin Puts, Steve Bryant, John Mills, Jack Wilds, Chris Ozley, Michael Mikulka, and David Adams.
-He can also be seen and heard in the 2009 film Bandslam.
-Passionate about music and saxophone education, Ben has a large private studio, regularly presents master classes and coaches student chamber ensembles, and was formerly a Lecturer of Saxophone at Texas A&M University- Kingsville.
+Ben has commissioned, premiered, and recorded new works by Dan Welcher, Donald Grantham, Cater Pann, John Makey, Kevin Puts, Steve Bryant, John Mills, Jack Wilds, Chris Ozley, Michael Mikulka, and David Adams.
+He has played with the Vintage 15 Big Band, the San Antonio Symphony Orchestra, Austin Symphony Orchestra, and Round Top Festival Orchestra.
+He can also be seen and heard in the film Bandslam.

-Chris Padilla is an acclaimed saxophonist and music educator with a breadth of experience performing as a soloist, chamber musician, and ensemble member.
-He has brought his playing to audiences both nationally and internationally.
-Chris has been recognized by numerous international competitions, most recently being named a Finalist in the 2018 Eastern Connecticut Symphony Orchestra Instrumental Competition.
-He is a founding member and bari player for MODUS, an emerging saxophone quartet dedicated to bringing the highest quality performances of new music to a diverse audience.
+Chris Padilla is an acclaimed saxophonist and music educator with a breadth of experience as a soloist, chamber musician, and ensemble member.
+He has performed nationally and internationally and been recognized by numerous international competitions, most recently being named a Finalist in the 2018 Eastern Connecticut Symphony Orchestra Instrumental Competition.
+He is a founding member and bari player for MODUS saxophone quartet.

 Chris received his Masters of Music from the University of Texas, studying with Stephen Page, and his bachelors from the University of North Texas studying with Eric Nestler.
-Currently, Chris fills his days with teaching saxophonists of all ages, hiking throughout Austin’s parks, and playing with his pup Lucy.
+Currently, Chris fills his days with teaching saxophonists of all ages, hiking, and playing with his pup Lucy.

 Baritone Saxophone -- Executive Director -- Board Member